Sandra Bullock goes for political satire in "Our Brand Is Crisis"

-LOS ANGELES (Reuters) - Academy Award winner Sandra Bullock plays a political spin doctor in satirical comedy “Our Brand is Crisis”, taking a look at the tactics of election campaigns.
+LOS ANGELES, Oct 27 (Reuters) - Academy Award winner Sandra Bullock plays a political spin doctor in satirical comedy “Our Brand is Crisis”, taking a look at the tactics of election campaigns.

 The Hollywood actress portrays political strategist Jane Bodine, who is coaxed out of a self-imposed retirement to help boost the campaign of a Bolivian presidential candidate struggling in the election polls.